pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 Adds a reaction to get aluminum bars from bauxite and cryolite and reduces the value of aluminum to account for the increased availability.

+## boneflux

+Adds a reaction to the kiln which consumes bones and produces flux stone.

 ## butcherinorganic

 Butchering creatures of inorganic composition will (often) yield the corresponding raw materials, such as logs or boulders or metal bars.